devansh2604/Marks-adding-project/README.md

-# 📊 Marks-Adding-Project
+# 📘 Marks-Adding-Project

-*A simple Python mini-project to calculate total marks per student from a CSV file.*
+A simple Python mini-project that calculates total marks for each student from a CSV file.

 ---

-## ✅ Features
+## ⚙️ How It Works

-- Reads student marks from a CSV file (`marks.csv`)
+- 📂 Reads data from a CSV file named `marks.csv`
-- Automatically adds marks if a student appears multiple times
+- ➕ Adds up marks if a student appears more than once
-- Prints total marks using Python dictionary
+- 📊 Prints total marks using a Python dictionary
-- Beginner-friendly project — only built-in libraries used

 ---

-## 📁 Sample CSV Input
+## 📝 Sample CSV Input (`marks.csv`)

 Name,Marks
 Alice,50